Gamla Ullevi, Gothenburg will stage the 2021 UEFA Women's Champions League final on 16 May.

 Article top media content

-Gamla Ullevi, Gothenburg will stage the 2021 UEFA Women's Champions League final on Sunday 16 May of a year which will mark the 400th anniversary of the Swedish city's founding.
+Gamla Ullevi, Gothenburg will stage the 2021 UEFA Women's Champions League final at 21:00 CET on Sunday 16 May in a year marking the 400th anniversary of the Swedish city's founding.

 Venue: Gamla Ullevi, Gothenburg